sanjacob/jacobszpz/README.md

 Azure VMs.

 ### UI
-I have worked entensively with Qt and Gtk to create top notch desktop user experiences.
+In desktop, I have worked entensively with Qt and Gtk to create top notch user experiences.
+As for mobile, I have mostly worked with two frameworks: Flutter and Android Layouts.

+### Web
+My first development experience was actually in web, using plain HTML, CSS and JavaScript.
+After that, I taught myself PHP and MySQL, both of which I used when I created my first dynamic website, [youclan][youclan].
+Afterwards I also learned about creating backends with Django, express.js, and Nest.js, which I have paired with frontends featuring Vue.js and Svelte.

+### Embedded
+I have extensive experience with Zephyr RTOS and the nRF Connect SDK to create embedded software, for hardware which I have at times designed myself.
+One example of this is my final year project, where I designed and implemented an inertial measurement unit from the ground up.

 ## Socials:
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sanjacob/)